The risk/reward of sending an email is never higher than when it’s going to your customers.

 A mediocre one, however, can cause cancellations to spike, erode trust, or just move you one step closer to irrelevancy in your customer’s inbox.

-And if you’ve checked your email today, I think you’ll agree —It’s easy to see why: When it’s time to release a new feature, collect customer feedback, publish a helpful article, or onboard a new customer, the email is usually the last item on a long to-do list.
+And if you’ve checked your email today, I think you’ll agree — most emails are a lot closer to mediocre than great.
+It’s easy to see why: When it’s time to release a new feature, collect customer feedback, publish a helpful article, or onboard a new customer, the email is usually the last item on a long to-do list.